TifMoe/go-fishbowl/README.md

 ```console
 $ cd ui/ && npm start
 ```

+Note: If this is your first time running the app, you will have to run `npm install` before `npm start`.

 You can view the frontend by navigating to http://localhost:3000

 To deploy the web app locally should be as simple as: